bgctw/MTKHelpers.jl/docs/src/system_num_dict.md

 # Translating symbols and Nums

-ModelingToolkit constructs and ODEProblem from an ODESystem by supplying Dictionaries that map Nums to values.
+ModelingToolkit constructs and AbstractODEProblem from an ODESystem by supplying Dictionaries that map Nums to values.
 However, it is more convenient to store initial states and parameters as ComponentVectors with symbolic keys, instead of Dictionaries with Num keys.